aayudh454/Single-cell-RNA-seq/README.md

 ```
 ### Load individual count matrices

-The Read10X() function reads in the output of the cellranger pipeline from 10X, returning a unique molecular identified (UMI) count matrix.
-The values in this matrix represent the number of molecules for each feature (i.e. gene; row) that are detected in each cell (column).
+The function Read10X() is used to import the results of the cellranger pipeline from 10X.
+It retrieves a count matrix that contains unique molecular identifiers (UMIs).
+Each value in the matrix indicates the number of molecules detected for a particular feature (such as a gene) in each cell, with rows representing features and columns representing cells.

 ```
 data1 <- Read10X("PDAC_tissue_1_filtered_feature_bc_matrix")